Before the Conference

 - It is recommended that moderators for roundtable sessions begin the session by introducing the speakers and topics to be discussed at each table and inviting the audience to gather around the table of interest to them.

-- After 30 minutes, the moderator should indicate that the session is half over, re-introduce the speakers (and topics) at each table and invite the audience to move to another tableand repeat this process for a total of 3 times during the 90 minute session.
+- After 30 minutes, the moderator should indicate that the first part of the session is over, re-introduce the speakers (and topics) at each table and invite the audience to move to another table and repeat this process for a total of 3 times during the 90 minute session.